Frequently Asked Questions

 What type of Life insurance do i need?

 The type of life insurance you need depends on your goal.
 There are policies designed solely to provide your family payment if you pass away.
 Other policies provide this for your family, and can also give you living benefits as well.
 These policies have a built-in cash value that grows over time as you pay your premiums that can be accessed for emergencies or whatever else you may need it for while you are still alive.
-Many people plan for future retirement or sending their children to college with this money.
-There are many benefits to both types of life insurance policies, it just depends on your goals.
+Many people use this additional benefit for retirement planning, college planning, emergency money, etc. There are many benefits to both types of life insurance policies, it just depends on your goals.

 what is the difference between term life insurance and permanent life insurance?

-Term life is a life insurance policy that provides protection for your beneficiaries for a specified number of years (e.g. 10, 15, 20, 30 years, etc.) in the event you are no longer around.
-Once this term ends, technically your coverage is still there but your premiums will increase drastically and continue to increase every year.
+Term life is a life insurance policy that provides protection for your beneficiaries for a specified number of years (e.g. 10, 15, 20, 30 years, etc.) if you die during this specified term.
+Once this term ends, technically your coverage is still active, however, your policy will convert to one-year term and will renew annually.
+Your premium increases significantly and continues to increase year after year when it renews.
 Permanent life insurance is a life insurance policy that covers you permanently as long as you pay the premiums (e.g. Whole Life, Universal Life, Indexed Universal, Variable Universal).
 Certain permanent plans have guaranteed level premiums, the premium is guaranteed to never change.
 Whole Life is guaranteed level premium.
 Whole life also has an added benefit that term life does not.
 In addition to the death benefit, it builds a cash value inside the policy that increases every year as you pay premiums.
 Depending on the plan, the cash value can grow tax free and can be accessed by the policyholder tax free for anything they want to use it for.

 what are the requirements to get life insurance?

-First, you must complete a life insurance application which an agent can provide you with; this begins the underwriting process with the insurance company.
-Most life insurance policies will also require you to complete a medical exam by a nurse at no cost to you; nurses are flexible and can come to you at your home or work place.
-Depending on the type of policy you apply for, your age, and certain answers on the application, additional requirements may be requested by the insurance company.
+First, you must complete a life insurance application which an agent can provide you with--this begins the underwriting process with the insurance company.
+Most life insurance policies will also require you to complete a medical exam by a licensed nurse at no cost to you; nurses are flexible and can come to you at your home or work place, and your agent can arrange to have this completed.
+Depending on the type of policy you apply for, your age and certain answers on the application, additional requirements may be requested by the insurance company.
 We assist clients throughout this process to ensure underwriting flows smoothly and in a timely manner.
-After underwriting is complete, the insurance company will decide if you are approved for coverage or declined.
+Once underwriting is complete, the insurance company will decide if you are approved for coverage or declined.

 how much insurance do i need?

-The amount of life insurance coverage you may need varies from person to person.
+The amount of life insurance coverage needed varies for everyone.
 There is really no way for any advisor or agent to recommend how much coverage you should have without learning more about you.
 Income, household, family members, goals and other factors will dictate the right amount for you.
-Discussing your situation with an insurance advisor is the best way for you to ensure you and your family are properly covered if you are no longer around.
+Discussing your situation with a qualified agent is the best way for you to ensure you and your family are adequately covered if you are no longer around.

 how much will life insurance cost me?